SharkEzz/provisiond/README.md

 - ctx : type `JobContext`
     - It contains the methods to interact with the targeted system

+The builded plugins must be in a `plugins` folder, in the same directory as the provisiond executable.

 Check the example in the `pkg/plugin/example` folder.

 ## Roadmap